biodosetools-team/biodosetools/help/help_fitting_options_model.md

 ##### Fitting model

-Normally the Poisson function should be used.
-However, if there is constant overdispersion, the quasi-Poission is recommended.
+Normally the Automatic option should be used.

+- If there is overdispersion on the fitting, the quasi-Poission model will be used.
+- Otherwise a Poisson model assuming equidispersion will be used.